 - Footings and slab-on-grade foundation.

-- Framing with 2 x 4 studs and gable truss roof at 6/12 pitch, with OSB structural sheathing, all pretty standard except you can't achieve insulation standards in northern climates without 2 x 6 walls … and interior walls, ceiling and floors are unfinished.
+- Framing with 2 x 4 studs and gable truss roof at 6/12 pitch, with OSB structural sheathing, all pretty standard except you can't achieve insulation standards in northern climates without 2 x 6 walls.
+It's also become more common to put up drywall on garage walls and ceiling, leaving the floor unfinished.

 - Exterior envelope has 25 year, asphalt shingles and vinyl siding and trim.